AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2019-08-13-operating-system-scheduling-algorithms/index.md

   **Analogy**: Now, let's say we're dealing with siblings and a single gaming console.
 To encourage fairness, their parents have one simple rule: Each kid can only play for 20 minutes at a time.
 Once that period of time is up, it's someone else's turn to play, even if the previous sibling was already in the middle of a match.
 They continue taking turns like this until everyone's finished playing.
 This is analogous to round-robin scheduling.
 {% endaside %}

-When we actually look at the individual scheduling algorithms in this post, I'll classify them as either (P) for preemptive or (NP) for non-preemptive.

 ## Scheduling Algorithm Metrics

 We use four simple metrics when studying scheduling algorithms.
 Let's look at each one in turn.